+Get the latest updates with HaveFunBiking eNews

+Get the latest updates with HaveFunBiking eNews E-mail addresses in our database will not be sold

+at HaveFunBiking.com

+CONTENTS

 Fun Adventures

 - 9 Bike Travel Ideas Across the U.S.

 - 22 Explore Amsterdam on a Bike

 - 30 Riding Minnesota's Mississippi River Trail

-- 43 Bike Cedar Falls "Gateway to Trail"
+- 46 Bike Cedar Falls "Gateway to Trails"

-- 52 Next Bike Adventure Tampa/St. Pete
+- 56 Next Bike Adventure Tampa/St. Pete

 Helpful Tips

 - 5 Selecting the Right Bike

-- 7 Considerations for a Fun Group Bike Ride
+- 7 Safety for a Fun Group Ride

 - 29 Staying Visible While Riding

-- 40 Why Wear Cycling Gloves?
+- 43 Why Wear Cycling Gloves?

-- 41 The Right Bicycle Seat for You
+- 44 The Right Bicycle Seat for You

-- 42 Selecting Bicycle Shorts and Why
+- 45 Selecting Bicycle Shorts and Why

-- 50 Helmet Safety Tips
+- 53 Helmet Safety

-- 51 Kids Bike Safety Tips
+- 55 Kids Bike Safety

-- 59 Bike Maintenance After Riding in the Rain
+- 63 Bike Maintenance After Riding in the Rain

 New Gear Stories

 - 26 The World of e-Bikes

+- 40 Equipment to Make Paths and Trails Fun

-- 47 Kids Bikes Add Character
+- 50 Kids Bikes, Gear and Programs

-- 56 Fun Mountain Biking Opportunities
+- 60 Fun Mountain Biking Opportunities

-Our cover, photographed in Mankato by Russ Lowthian, shows a family enjoying a bike outing on trails in the Minnesota River Valley.
+Our cover, photographed in Iowa by Russ Lowthian, shows a cyclist enjoying her time on the annual RAGBRAI bike tour across the state in July.

 Selecting the Right Bike Step one, determine where you want to ride.

-Typical choices are: Road, Path/Trail, and Off Road.
+Typical choices are: road, path/trail and off-road.
 Step two, how frequently do you plan on riding?

-A bicycle's can range in cost from around \$300 to the tens of thousands.
+bicvcle can range in cost from around \$300 to the tens of thousands.
 More basic models use less durable materials like plastics rather than metals in the shifting components and mild steel rather than stronger alloys for the drivetrain and cockpit.
 As the purchase price increases, stronger materials replace less durable materials lending to a bicycle that will hold up better to frequent use.
 At a certain price (different for every category of bicycle), the durability doesn't increase, but instead the weight begins to decrease.
 A lighter bicycle is easier to control and accelerate (making for a more enjoyable ride).
-Step three, why are you riding?Fun and fitness, speed and adrenaline or competition all put different strains on a bicycle.
+Step three, why are you riding?
+Fun and fitness, speed and adrenaline or competition all put different strains on a bicycle.
 Be sure to match your riding style with the bike you get.
-Step Four, What to ride.
+Step four, what to ride.

 What is the right bike?
-Start with the three main categories Road, Path/Trail, Mountain Biking.
-Road Bicycles Designed with speed and efficiency in mind, Road Bikes are best suited on roads due to their narrow tires.
+Start with the three main categories road, path/trail, mountain biking.
+Road Bicycles Designed with speed and efficiency in mind, road bikes are best suited on roads due to their narrow tires.
 Don't let the narrow tire deter you, road bikes use narrow tires because pavement offers ample traction, so a wider tire only slows the bike down.
 Road bicycles are the lightest of the three categories.
-Some are equipped with flat handlebars, but most come with a drop bar.
-Many riders love the speed and lightweight of these bicycles.
-Click for more info on Road bikes.
-Path/Path/Trail Path/Trail bikes are the largest volume of bicycles sold.
-These bicycles use an upright handlebar and offer a more comfortable seating position.
+Some are equipped with flat handlebars. but most come with a drop bar.
+Many riders love the speed and light weight of these bicycles.
+Click for more info on road bikes.
+Path/Trail Bicycles These bicycles are the largest volume of bikes sold.
+This style uses an upright handlebar and offer a more comfortable seating position.
 The tires range from something narrow (a little wider than a road bike) to as wide as a mountain bike.
-Some are also fitted with a suspension designed to make the bike feel smother over rough paths.
+Some are also fitted with a suspension designed to make the bike feel smoother over rough paths.
 While not as quick as a road bike these bikes offer great efficiency on longer bike tours.
-Click for more info on Path/Trail bikes.
+Click for more info on path/trail bikes.
+Mountain Bicycles

-Mountain Bikes Mountain Bikes are designed for off road use.
-They sport the largest tires of any category and are equipped with suspension designed to keep the rider in control on rough trails.
+Made for off-road use, they sport a design to keep the rider in control on rough trails.
 These bikes have low gearing so riders can pedal up steep grades of loose and rocky terrain.
-A lot of riders enjoy the stability and position of a Mountain Bike for Path/Trail riding as well as true off road riding.
-Click for more info on Mountain Bikes.
+A lot of riders enjoy the stability and position of a mountain bike for path/trail riding as well as true off road riding.
+Click for more info on mountain bikes.
+Test Rides